Find out more about unstable soil, the problems it can cause and the process of soil stabilisation.

 - What are the reasons for soil stabilisation?

-The reason for soil stabilization is to improve the strength of the soil for engineering purposes and to prevent movement.
+Soil stabilisation is often conducted to improve the strength of a soil which may have been found to be in an unstable condition.
+In addition, soil stabilisation is conducted for engineering purposes and to prevent movement.

 - What is soil stabilisation?

 Soil Stabilisation is the alteration of soil, which my have been found to be in an unstable condition, as a means to enhance its physical properties and make it stable.
 Stabilisation holds the ability to increase the shear strength of soil and/or control its shrink-swell properties.
 In turn, this improves the load bearing capacity of a sub-grade and allows it to better support elements as required such as pavements and foundations.

 - How is soil stabilisation done?